 Just a year ago, I would have been quite shocked to find a website builder like Weebly – which prides itself on simplicity – releasing features like the ones detailed above. .

-Lead capture forms and abandones shopping cart tracking?
+Lead capture forms and abandoned shopping cart tracking?
 Those are relatively advanced webmaster tools that are typically reserved for enterprise-grade platforms.
 Or at least, they used to be.

-Perhaps now we're looking at the new face of website building, where marketing automaton comes as part of even the most basic package.
+Perhaps now we're looking at the new face of website building, where marketing automation comes as part of even the most basic package.